 - Toe box might be narrow

 With a comfortable lace-up design and high-quality material, these shoes can make running enjoyable.
 They are one of the best sneakers for bunions and are made of 95% leather and 5% mesh.
 Whether at the gym or work, the thickly padded lining and insole will offer full support.
 The rubber soles are flexible and provide traction to prevent slipping and injuries.
+Click here to check out a detailed personal review of this product.

 - Synthetic sole